David S. Shellabarger: Life

-David Sterritt Shellabarger Jr. was born on July 11, 1837, to David Sr. and Catharine (née Burly) Shellabarger in Cumberland County, Pennsylvania.
+David Sterritt Shellabarger Jr. was born on July 11, 1837, to David Sr. and Catharine (née Byerly) Shellabarger in Cumberland County, Pennsylvania.
 David Sterritt Shellabarger Sr.'s great-grandfather lived near Lucerne in Switzerland while his maternal great-grandfather was from Germany but later settled in Lancaster County, Pennsylvania.
 David Sr.'s father Isaac emigrated from Switzerland during the British colonization of the Americas in 1763, and began the Shellabarger family milling enterprise.
 David Sr. continued the milling work, along with his brothers Isaac and John.

 In 1855, 18 year old David Jr. was eager to travel and find more business opportunities, following the openness of The West due to new railroads.
 He persuaded his father for a loan and blessing to travel by train to Decatur, Illinois, as David Sr.'s brothers had already made the pioneering trip to the new city.
 Upon arrival in Decatur, David began working for his uncle Isaac in the lumber business.